 Ideally we would like you to give us two weeks’ notice when you are running out of medication, so that we have time to process the prescription.

-What to do if you miss a dose of HIV medication?
+What do I do if I miss a dose of HIV medication?

 You should try and make an effort to take every dose of your medication at the right time and in the right way.
 But most people taking HIV treatment occasionally forget to take a dose of their treatment.